Investors interested in the nickel market need to have a solid understanding of supply and demand dynamics. Here’s a brief overview.

 Each deposit type presents unique challenges.
 Sulfide deposits are found very deep in the crust, making extraction difficult.
 They also tend to be smaller than laterite deposits and often have variable grades.
 The US Geological Survey also notes that the discovery of sulfide deposits has long been on the decline, and “has led to exploration in more challenging locations such as east-central Africa and the subarctic.”

 In contrast, laterite deposits are near the surface and thus are conducive to open-pit mining.
 They also offer more consistent grades and are usually larger than sulfide deposits.
 However, a potential downside to laterite deposits is that ore extraction involves leaching with acids at high temperatures.

-Looking at where exactly these deposits are found, the US Geological survey states that in 2016, the world’s three top nickel producers were the Philippines, Russia and Canada.
-The Philippines produced 500,000 MT of the metal, while Russia put out 256,000 MT and Canada produced 255,000 MT.
-That said, it’s possible that the Philippines’ nickel output will slump in 2017 — at the beginning of the year, the country shut down or suspended production at dozens of mines due to environmental concerns.
+Looking at where these deposits are found, the US Geological Survey states that in 2017, the world’s three top nickel producers were the Philippines, Canada and New Caledonia.
+The Philippines produced 230,000 MT of the metal, while Canada and New Caledonia put out 210,000 MT each.
+That said, the Philippines’ nickel output declined 127,00 MT in 2017 — that’s because at the beginning of last year, the country shut down or suspended production at dozens of mines due to environmental concerns.

 It’s also worth noting that just a few short years ago Indonesia was a major nickel supplier; however, at the start of 2014, the country’s government banned exports of direct-shipping ores of nickel.
 In the first quarter of 2017 the ban was partially reversed.

 Once extracted, nickel is primarily used as a refined metal, with two-thirds of global output being put towards the production of stainless steel.
 The aerospace industry prizes nickel for its resistance to corrosion, and uses it in spades as a component of superalloys.
 The metal is also used in coins, catalysts and chemicals, rechargeable batteries, foundry products and plating.